 Blake has performed with the New York Philharmonic at David Geffen Hall, and with the Juilliard Orchestra at Carnegie Hall.
 Blake was the Principal Bassist of the Juilliard Opera for Mozart's "Cosi fan Tutte".
 He was also the featured bassist of the New Juilliard Ensemble under the baton of Maestro Dr. Joel Sachs.
 Top winner of the Camerata Artists International Competition 2020, Blake has premiered a new work for the solo double bass called "Bass Heart" by Bishu Chattopadhyay.
 His chamber music concerts include Beethoven's 1st Piano Concerto arranged for String Quintet and Piano and David Anderson's "7 Double Bass Duets".

 Artists Blake has played with include the Goat Rodeo Sessions, featuring Edgar Meyer, Chris Thile, and Stuart Duncan.
 During the Pandemic, Blake was honored to be selected to perform with Itzhak Perlman and the Juilliard Orchestra in their virtual performance of Elgar's Nimrod featured on CBS Sunday Morning.

-As an artist who enjoys connecting with his audience, he has played concerts at libraries and retirement homes in Atlanta with his talented sister, Ilana Hilley, an expert cellist.
+As an artist who enjoys connecting with his audience, he has played concerts at libraries and retirement homes in Atlanta with his talented sister cellist Ilana Hilley.
 They both enjoy demonstrating the power of music not only in the concert hall, but in the everyday moments that can be made to last through music.
 Blake has also joined quarantineconcerts.tv as a way to bring music to individuals at home during the pandemic.